vbossica/PowerPlatformConnectors/tools/paconn-cli/README.md

 `paconn login`

 This command will ask you to log in using the device code login process.
 Follow the prompt for the log in.
-Service Principle authentication is not supported at this point.
+Service Principal authentication is not supported at this point.
 Please review [a customer workaround posted in the issues page](https://github.com/microsoft/PowerPlatformConnectors/issues/287).

 ### Logout